Author : HASSAN MD TAREQ | Updated : 2021/12/01

 Re-mount fileshare

-Connecting and running cloudsehll in VS Code
+Connecting and running CloudShell in VSCode

 Running Azure CloudShell Locally